ZergyPoo/zergypoo.github.io/_posts/2023-05-17-salesforce-advisor-link.md

 - Which topics they support.
 - How long each appointment is based on which topic.
-- The ability to have abailability in different locations and different times.
+- The ability to have availability in different locations and different times.
-- The ability to setup appointments that a group of studnets can attend.
+- The ability to set up appointments that a group of studnets can attend.

 ## My Role